simona2606/adaptive-interface-client-java/README.md

       0,0,0,0,1
   };
   ```
-* DEUTERANOMALY: For the color palette in the case of deuteranomaly, we used:
+* DEUTERANOMALY: for the color palette in the case of deuteranomaly, we used:
 ```
     <color name="primary_light_deuteranomaly">#F6C9B3</color>
     <color name="primary_dark_deuteranomaly">#B9680F</color>